-These thirty-six lessons are intended to be completed in the first year of a Sanskrit course.
-Each lesson should take from one to two class sessions, so the course could be completed in twenty to thirty weeks.
+These twenty-five lessons are intended to be completed in the first year of a Sanskrit course.
 Each lesson will generally include the following sections:

 - Goals (prāpyāṇi): a list of what you should know, or be able to do, by the end of the lesson.

 - Lectures (vyākhyānam): a series of video lectures (slides available as well).
 You should be able to download them, listen to them sped up or slowed down, etc.